OpenMW/openmw/README.md

 Morrowind by Bethesda Softworks.
 You need to own and install the original game for OpenMW to work.

 * Version: 0.34.0
-* License: GPL (see GPL3.txt for more information)
+* License: GPL (see docs/license/GPL3.txt for more information)
 * Website: http://www.openmw.org
 * IRC: #openmw on irc.freenode.net

 Font Licenses:
-* DejaVuLGCSansMono.ttf: custom (see DejaVu Font License.txt for more information)
+* DejaVuLGCSansMono.ttf: custom (see docs/license/DejaVu Font License.txt for more information)

 Installation
 ============